-With a few exceptions, such as a mortgage covering the homestead, there cannot be a forced sale of the homestead.
-Any waiver, or release of this exemption must be in writing, and signed by all owners of the homestead.
-A spouse cannot remove the other spouse or their children from the homestead without the other spouse's consent.
+With a few exceptions, such as a mortgage covering the homestead, there cannot be a forced sale of a homestead.
+Any waiver, or release of this exemption, must be in writing, and signed by all owners of the homestead.
+One spouse cannot remove the other spouse or their children from the homestead, without first obtaining the other spouse's consent.
 If a spouse dies, the survivor may keep the homestead for life; if no spouse survives, the children may hold the property as a homestead.